iankorf/MCB185-2023/unit8_final_projects/README.md

 | smith-waterman | 3          | the classic local alignment algorithm
 | uncigar        | 2          | convert CIGAR format to pairwise alignment
 | viterbi        | 3          | the classic HMM decoder

+## blosum ##

+Scoring matrices, like BLOSUM and PAM, are created from multiple alignments.
+You can create your own scoring matrices.
+If you want to try something a little different, you could make a nucleotide scoring matrix rather than using something like +1 match, -1 mismatch.

++ Get some multiple alignment data (e.g. from PFAM)
++ Count observed changes
++ Create all of the Sij values from log(obs/exp)

+## colorname ##

+The usual representation for colors has 24 bits: 8 bits for each of red, green, and blue.
+This creates 16.7 million colors.
+In practice, we use only a handful of color names.
+Create a program that converts any of the 16.7 millon colors to a list of your favorites by choosing closest matching spectrum.

++ Get the hexcodes for your favorite colors
++ Minimize the distance between an input color and your colors

 ## elvish ##